⚡ Electric Vehicles 🤖 Artificial Intelligence 🆕 March 2026 Update ✅ Verified March 2026

 🧠 How AI Autonomy Works

-Cameras, radar & LiDAR feed raw sensor data into neural networks
+Cameras, radar & LiDAR feed raw sensor data into neural networks in real time

-Real-time 3D scene reconstruction at 100+ frames per second
+3D scene reconstruction at 100+ frames per second

-Behavior prediction for pedestrians, cyclists & other vehicles
+Behaviour prediction for pedestrians, cyclists & other vehicles

 📈 Autonomy Adoption — 2026